TABLE OF CONTENTS

 Section 6.
 CATALOGS AND CLASS SCHEDULES

-All catalogs and class schedules shall include only those courses that have been formally approved by EPC.
+With the exception of Open Topics courses listed in Section 5, all catalogs and class schedules shall include only those courses that have been formally approved by EPC.
 Course numbers, titles, descriptions, credit hours, and status shall be shown only in their EPC-approved form.
 (Course titles may be appropriately abbreviated, where necessary.)

 Only EPC shall authorize material changes in the university’s curricula and course offerings.

 Courses which have not been taught (even though they may have been offered) during the previous four-year period shall be automatically deleted from the list of EPC-approved courses after notification to the affected units and, therefore, from all catalogs and class schedules.
 Requests for exceptions to this policy shall be submitted to EPC.
-Reactivation of formerly offered courses may be requested by way of a Type 1 proposal to of EPC via facgov@plu.edu.
+Reactivation of formerly offered courses may be requested by way of a Type 1 proposal to EPC via facgov@plu.edu.

 Previously used course numbers and course information are eliminated from Banner and can be reused once a course has not been offered in the catalog for more than twenty years.